clemenssielaff/notf/pynotf/pynotf/logic.md

 - [X] Can disconnect from upstream Emitters.
 - [ ] Can create-connect upstream Operators.
 - [X] Connections and disconnections don't happen immediately but are queued in the Circuit.
 - [X] Stores a pointer to its Circuit.
+- [ ] Can request existing Operators by name from the Circuit.

 ## Circuit
+- [X] Keeps a thread-safe queue of Events to perform in order.
+- [ ] Executes all events up to now or when a timeout is reached.
-- [ ] Keeps a queue of delayed connections/disconnections to perform after an event has finished.
+- [ ] Keeps a map of weak references to named Operators that can be requested

+## EventLoop
 - [ ] Stores an optional function pointer with no arguments, no return value that is called after the Circuit has performed post-event cleanup.

 ## Operator